winitzki/scall/tutorial/programming_dhall.md

 ```

 This feature prevents Dhall from having to define an infinite hierarchy of "type universes".
-That is needed in programming languages with full support for dependent types.
+That hierarchy is needed in programming languages with full support for dependent types.
 In those languages, `Type`'s type is denoted by `Type 1`, the type of `Type 1` is `Type 2`, and so on to infinity.
-Dhall denotes `Type 1` by `Kind` and `Type 2` by `Sort`.
+Dhall denotes `Type 1` by the symbol `Kind` and `Type 2` by the symbol `Sort`.

-Dhall's type system has enough abstraction to support powerful types and treat types and values in a uniform manner, but does not run into the complications with infinitely many type universes.
+Dhall's type system has enough abstraction to support powerful types and to treat types and values in a uniform manner, while avoiding the complications with infinitely many type universes.

 Because of this design, Dhall does not support operating on the symbol `Kind` itself.
-Very little can be done with Dhall expressions of type `Sort`, such as `Kind` or `Kind → Kind`.
+Very little can be done with Dhall expressions such as `Kind` or `Kind → Kind`.
-One can assign such values to variables, but that's about it.
+One can assign such expressions to variables, but that's about it.

 For instance, it is a type error to write a function that returns the symbol `Kind` as its output value: